 Considering the following network environment, there are N nodes in the fixed area; messages with random sources and destinations are generated periodically.
 Each message has a given TTL, after which the message is no longer useful and should be dropped.
 Neither an immunization strategy nor an acknowledgment mechanism is utilized to guarantee the receipt of packets.
 We use random-waypoint as our mobility pattern.
-The routing protocol in this paper adopts Spray and Wait.
-In addition, the intermeeting times between a pair of nodes tail off exponentially [26].
+The routing protocol in this paper adopts spray and wait.
+In addition, the intermeeting time between a pair of nodes tails off exponentially^[26].

-To maximize the delivery ratio, this paper primarily addresses the following two problems regarding the Spray and Wait routing protocol.
-(1) When more than one message coexists in the local buffer and the node cannot ensure whether the contact will last long enough to forward all the messages, we should make a decision regarding which message to send first.
-(2) If a new message arrives at a node's buffer and overflowing occurs, we should make a drop decision amongst messages already in the local buffer and the new comer.
+To maximize the delivery ratio, this paper primarily addresses the following two problems regarding the spray and wait routing protocol.
+1) When more than one message coexists in the local buffer and the node cannot ensure whether the contact will last long enough to forward all the messages, we should make a decision regarding which message to send first.
+2) If a new message arrives at a node's buffer and overflowing occurs, we should make a drop decision amongst messages already in the local buffer and the new comer.

 To solve the aforementioned two problems, we attempt to obtain a message priority to decide the scheduling and dropping order.
 However, it is actually challenging to define a considerate priority, which can reflect the utilities of different messages.
-In other words, it is really difficult to find a reasonable mapping, which can change number of copies (C_i) and remaining TTLs (R_i) into priority.
+In other words, it is really difficult to find a reasonable mapping, which can change the number of copies (C_i) and remaining TTLs (R_i) into the priority.
 There must be a bridge to assist the mapping.
 To maximize delivery ratio, we first express the delivery ratio as a function of C_i and R_i .
-Then, the priority is derived from the effect of both replicating and dropping a message copy on delivery ratio (ΔP) .
-Through this method, we successfully establish a mapping from the number of copies (C_i) and remaining TTLs (R_i) to priority (as shown in Eq.
-1).
+Then, the priority is derived from the effect of both replicating and dropping a message copy on delivery ratio ($\triangle P$).
+Through this method, we successfully establish a mapping from the number of copies (C_i) and remaining TTLs (R_i) to the priority (as shown in (1)).